ParagDeshpande/Using-GSON-to-parse-JSON/README.md

-# I made necessary changes to parse the given JSON using GSON.
+# This repository demonstrates JSON parsing using GSON